snowdrop/kube-oidc-keycloak/README.md

-***REMOVED*** Project to play with OIDC & SSO on kubernetes
+# Project to play with OIDC & SSO on kubernetes

-A demo project to test how to configure a kubernetes cluster to [authenticate](https://kubernetes.io/docs/reference/access-authn-authz/authentication/***REMOVED***openid-connect-tokens) the users accessing the platform using OIDC with a Keycloak OIDC provider.
+A demo project to test how to configure a kubernetes cluster to [authenticate](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#openid-connect-tokens) the users accessing the platform using OIDC with a Keycloak OIDC provider.

 The setup is not so complex, but it requires nevertheless to perform different steps such as: